lukekeyte/PUFFIN/README.md

 `PUFFIN` is a parametric model for computing gas density structures in externally FUV-irradiated protoplanetary disks.
 It provides both 1D radial and 2D cylindrical models of photoevaporating disks, designed to be fast and accessible for applications in disk chemistry.

+**Note on this release:** This is the initial working version (v1.0) of PUFFIN.
+The physics implementation and model outputs are complete and validated.
+A refactored version with improved code structure (class-based design, enhanced documentation, and additional output options) is planned for release in January 2026.
+The current version is fully functional for research applications.

 ## Features

 - **1D radial density profiles**: Fast parametric models with disk, wind, and transition components